danitcodes/danitcodes/README.md

 ---

-- (WIP) Redesign of website for Portland, OR band, Strange & the Familiars.
+- Redesign of website for Portland, OR band, [Strange & the Familiars](www.strangeandthefamiliars.com).
   - _Highlights_: UX/UI redesign, HTML5 with reusable vanilla HTML components, CSS3, WordPress CMS, domain transfer, BlueHost hosting.

 <img src="assets/Strange_And_Familiars_Splash.png" alt="Splash page of the new Strange and the Familiars band website"  style="padding-bottom: 20px;" />